mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 ### NOTES
 Total Time: **0 minutes**

-Interestingly, my QL is sore this morning but not in an acute way; this feels like normal muscle soreness (I did effectively walk around a hill with stairs for a trail yesterday).
+Interestingly, my QL is sore this morning but not in an acute way; this feels like normal muscle soreness (I did effectively walk a bunch of stairs on the trail yesterday).
 I am thinking this is another small win toward getting back at it.

 <!---->